Politeness theory: Humor

 Positive politeness strategies are used as a way of giving someone a sense of belonging and as seen in the politeness strategies section, jokes are considered a positive politeness strategy.
-Therefore, joking can be a way of making someone feel as if though they belong.
+Therefore, joking can be a way of making someone feel as though they belong.
 However, some contemporary researchers have noted that humor is complex and not all jokes can be considered polite.
-In fact, many instances of humor usage can negatively affect face for a number of reasons: the hearers ability to understand the joke is tested, the hearer may interpret verification of the willingness to hear a joke as aggressive, and the hearer can be threatened even by non aggressive humor if it tests their ability to understand the joke or their emotions.
-In a study conducted by Marta Dynel, in 2016, different occasions of humor used in the television show, House, were assessed and analyzed as polite or (im)polite.
+In fact, many instances of humor usage can negatively affect face for a number of reasons: the hearer's ability to understand the joke is tested, the hearer may interpret verification of the willingness to hear a joke as aggressive, and the hearer can be threatened even by non-aggressive humor if it tests their ability to understand the joke or their emotions.
+In a study conducted by Marta Dynel in 2016, different occasions of humor used in the television show House were assessed and analyzed as polite or impolite.
 In reference to the conclusions of study Dynel states, "Specifically, humor may serve politeness and/or impoliteness depending on the speaker's intention and awareness of the consequences his/her utterance may carry, the hearer's recognition of the speaker's intention, as well as his/her ultimate amusement or taking offense."
-In general, humor can provide face-saving tactics that enable solidarity, but it can also be a risky strategy to use because the speaker and the hearer must be on the same page.
+In general, humor can provide face-saving tactics that enable solidarity, but it can also be a risky strategy because the speaker and the hearer must be on the same page.